SimpleSer/Coursera/README.md

-# Please read this for my assignment
+# New to this git thing
-* Sorry, I broke my gh-pages.
-If possible fork this directory or download it to your computer to see my work, please.
+* Still trying to understand the branches
+* When I push the work it only work on the master branch, the gh-pages are the same